 Walk the Canals

 The Staffordshire and Worcestershire Canal runs alongside part of the South Staffordshire Railway Walk.
-Where it doesn’t run alongside it, the canal isn’t that far away.
-And if you think you are lost, simply keep following the canal towpath south until you reach Bratch Locks.
+The canal isn’t that far away, where it doesn’t run alongside it.
+And if you think you are lost, simply follow the canal towpath south until you reach Bratch Locks.
 We recommend walking one way along the South Staffordshire Railway Walk and back along the canal to make a circular route.
-The canal is peaceful and interesting with a few locks along the way.
+The canal is peaceful and interesting, with a few locks along the way.

 Visit Bratch Locks

 A must-see along the South Staffordshire Railway Walk if you ask us!
 The canal network is fascinating – a network that is now almost entirely for recreational use, despite its logistical past and a considerable feat of engineering.
 Did you know there are around 4,700 miles (7,600 km) of navigable canals and rivers throughout the United Kingdom?